-Huawei shipments could fall by up to a quarter this year: analysts
+Huawei shipments could fall by up to a quarter this year: Analysts

 Fubon Research, which previously forecast Huawei would ship 258 million smartphones in 2019, now expects the company to ship just 200 million in a worst-case scenario.

-Huawei commands nearly 30per cent of the global market according to industry tracker IDC, and shipped 208 million phones last year, including half to markets outside China.
+Huawei commands nearly 30 per cent of the European market according to industry tracker IDC, and shipped 208 million phones last year, including half to markets outside China.
 The company counts Europe as the most important market for its premium smartphones.

 WHO WINS?